Guide to choosing the niche of your blog

 Your niche needs audience revenue potential, affiliate marketing potential, professional leverage, and keyword research.

 Choosing a profitable niche will save you countless hours of wasted time and energy.
-This early planning is one of the most important keys to a successful blog.
+This early planning is one of the most important keys to blog success.